 Pour the cooled chocolate mixture into the bowl.
 Add your additional extras.
 I used 60g of mini vegan marshmallows (1 cup), 20g of sweet and salty popcorn (1 heaped cup) and 35g of vegan white chocolate chunks (1/3 cup).

 Mix it all together really well until everything is coated in the chocolate mixture.

-Transfer the mixture into a 9 x 13-inch rectangular pan lined with baking paper and spread it out evenly.
+Transfer the mixture into an 8 x 10-inch rectangular pan lined with baking paper and spread it out evenly.

 Use the back of a wooden spoon or the bottom of a cup to press it tightly into place.

 Place it in the fridge for 3 hours until firm.

 Remove it from the tin using the baking paper and cut into 12 square pieces.

 I wanted to make something a little different when I first decided to make dairy-free rocky road.
 Every kind I’ve had in the past has had raisins in it which I am NOT a fan of.

 I always end up picking them out so I made one without!
 The great thing about this recipe is that you can basically just chop up any of your favourite treats, throw them in the mixture and it’ll taste amazing!

 I’ve never had a vegetarian rocky road with popcorn or pretzels in it before but I absolutely love the way the saltiness contrasts with the sweetness so they are definitely going to be my go-to mix-ins from now on.